MnHebi/Rome-at-War-AI/README.md

 Special Thanks:
 Leif Ericson from AI Scripters Discord</br>
-Promiskuitiv and Archon, Shipyard placement code was lifted from The Definitive Edition AI Promiskuitiv, help with taunt commands
+Promiskuitiv and Archon, Shipyard placement code was lifted from The Definitive Edition AI</br>
+Promiskuitiv, help with taunt commands